-The OAS Data Historian software allows you to log data to SQL Server, Oracle, MS Access, MySQL, Azure SQL, PostgreSQL, Cassandra, MongoDB, MariaDB, SQLite, InfluxDB, and CSV files.
+The OAS Data Historian software allows you to log data to SQL Server, Oracle, MS Access, MySQL, Azure SQL, PostgreSQL, Cassandra, MongoDB, MariaDB, SQLite, InfluxDB, Amazon Aurora, Amazon RDS, Amazon Redshift, Google Firebase, and CSV files.
 Supporting both time series data and event based data recording in an open format for easy retrieval.

 The core of the OAS Platform, enabling data connectivity, server-to-server networking, and more